Two people holding hands, walking along a riverside path at sunset.

 Tell Us Once service

-The registrar will also tell you about the Tell Us Once service.
+When you register the death, the registrar will also tell you about the Tell Us Once service.
 This service helps reduce the number of telephone calls you need to make to tell people and organisations about the person’s death.

-It also allows you to inform central and local government departments of the death very quickly; this can be helpful to avoid over-payment of benefits and pensions.
+It also allows you to inform central and local government departments of the death very quickly; this can be helpful to avoid overpayment of benefits and pensions.

 The registrar will either fill in the Tell Us Once form with you or give you a unique reference number so that you can use the service online or by phone.